 Establish a Performance Benchmark

 Benchmarks are easy to understand and easy to apply.
-Before any marketing activity is started, everyone can have an expectation of campaign performance based on the benchmark.
+Before any marketing activity is started, everyone can expect campaign performance based on the benchmark.
 Also, as long as the right tracking mechanisms are in place, everyone can quickly determine if a campaign was successful or not.

 Throughout the years of working with credit unions, we’ve run different types of campaigns in different markets with different types of segmentation and targeting.
 Thus, we have been able to establish some basic performance benchmarking.

 Below are average credit union digital campaign CPA benchmarks based on our experience:

 - Credit card applications: average $135 cost per application